-Effective refers to training that covers the appropriate information, improves employees' understanding of the organisation's policies and expectations and ultimately helps change culture and behaviour.
-"Tick the box" training-training that employees tune out and non-mandatory training that employees never take-all are hallmarks of a truly ineffective training programme.
+Effective refers to training that covers the appropriate information, improves employees' understanding of the organization's policies and expectations and ultimately helps change culture and behavior.
+"Check-the-box" training-training that employees tune out and non-mandatory training that employees never take-all are hallmarks of a truly ineffective training program.